andrewprouty/AndroidProjects/SDSolBasketballSchedule/ReadMe.txt

 4-teams
 5-games

-There currently returns only 1 league.
+The League request takes no parameters and currently returns 1 league.
-Most divisions only have 1 conference; the user is only prompted if there are multiple.
+Most divisions only have 1 conference; the user is only prompted when multiple exist within a division.

 Beyond browsing the 1 significant UI feature is favorites to simplify navigation to frequented teams.
-On any "team" page they use the star button to add or remove the team from the favorites list.
+On any "team" page the star button adds/removes the team from the favorites list.
 Once favorites exist a menu appears everywhere to allow for immediate navigation.
-It opens a new window.
+Favorites are opened in a new window.

 Everything is cached in Sqllite for off-line access and speed.
 If cached/queried content exists then it will display, and then attempt fresher results from the web service.